aplteam/Tester2/README.md

 #### Rename a test function

-Renaming a test function is actually harder (and more dangerous) than you might think at first glance, hence the method `RenameTestFnsTo` is there to assist you.
+Renaming a test function is harder (and more dangerous) than you might think at first glance, hence the method `RenameTestFnsTo` is there to assist you.

 The syntax: